Linn County Historical Museum

 About the Museum

-"One of the best museums I have ever seen!"
+"One of the best small museums I have ever seen!"

-In 1962, the Linn County Historical Society and the City of Browns worked together to create the Linn County Historical Museum.
-Under the leadership of Floyd Jenks, of Tangent, and others, many county residents contributed time, talent, funds and artifacts to create the new museum.
+In 1962, the Linn County Historical Society and the City of Brownsville worked together to create the Linn County Historical Museum.
+Under the leadership of Floyd Jenks of Tangent and others, many county residents contributed time, talent, funds and artifacts to create the new museum.
 Frieda and Ben Fisher of Brownsville and Elaine and Edward Poland of Shedd led the search of the back rooms, barns and attics of Linn County for relics of its past.
 In only a few months they and others arranged for the June opening of the original store-front museum on Spaulding Avenue in Brownsville.

-Over the years the collection grew and expanded into an adjacent building to the east.
-Many visitors were charmed by the "grandmother’s attic" feeling of the museum, with its scenes of domestic life and commerce, overflowing with historical items.
+Over the years, the collection grew and expanded into an adjacent building .
+Many visitors were charmed by the "Grandmother’s attic" feeling of the museum with its scenes of domestic life and commerce, overflowing with historical items.

-The new facility in the old relocated Brownsville Depot and railroad cars was dedicated on June 16, 1984.
+The new facility at 101 Park Ave, Brownsville, in the old relocated Brownsville Railroad Depot and Southern Pacific boxcars was dedicated on June 16, 1984.
 It captures the essence of early Linn County life with replicas of a general store, a bank, a barber shop and milliner’s shop.
-Our exhibits are rich with the objects, clothing and turn-of-the-century tools of the trade.
-One of our must-see pieces is the Drinkard covered wagon which set across the plains in 1861.
-Seeing this wagon sets the imagination into a frenzy to understand what the pioneers actually faced.
+Our exhibits are rich with the artifacts, clothing and turn-of-the-century tools of the trade.
+One of the Museum's treasures, the Drinkard covered wagon, is one of only three still existing; it rolled across the plains with the pioneer Drinkard family in 1861.
+Seeing this rugged wagon allows visitors to understand the immense challenges early Euro-Americans actually faced.

-Continuing back into our boxcars will reveal Kalapuya Native American history and artifacts, exhibits on the Brownsville Mill Race, woolen mills and mining.
+Exploring the displays in Southern Pacific boxcars reveals Kalapuya Native American history and artifacts, exhibits on the Brownsville Mill Race (the ealiest source of local industrial hydro-power), the Brownsville woolen mill and regional mining.
 And, of course, do not miss watching a movie in our Linn Theater.
-Sit in one of the original Linn Theater seats, and watch anything from Alice in Wonderland, to Shirley Temple, to Stand By Me.
+Sit in one of the original Linn Theater seats and watch a selection of free movies from Alice in Wonderland to Shirley Temple to Buster Keaton.

-Genealogy Research is also abundant in our museum.
-We have Donation Land Claim information, Pioneer History books, genealogy records of many early Linn County families, and much more.
-We will do our best to help you find your Linn County ancestors.
+Genealogy research is also important to many of our visitors and the Museum has an outstanding genealogy library.
+We have Donation Land Claim information, pioneer history books and maps, genealogy records and photographs of many early Linn County families.
+Our volunteers and staff will do their best to help you find your Linn County ancestors.

 Come by and see us soon!